OxyHQ/Musico/packages/backend/README.md

-# @mention/backend
+# @musico/backend

-> The backend package of the Mention monorepo - A robust API service built with Express.js and TypeScript.
+> The backend package of the Musico monorepo - A robust API service built with Express.js and TypeScript.

 ---

 ## Overview

-This is the **backend package** of the **Mention** monorepo.
-The Mention API is a robust backend service built with Express.js and TypeScript, providing functionality for social media interactions including posts, user management, authentication, and real-time communications.
+This is the **backend package** of the **Musico** monorepo.
+The Musico API is a robust backend service built with Express.js and TypeScript, providing functionality for music streaming including song management, playlists, artists, albums, user library, search, audio file storage, and real-time communications.

 ## Tech Stack